 At this point I also want to give a very affectionate shout-out to Peggy Selinger-Eaton, who put a fantastic staging book and DVD together back when staging was very new.
 It’s called Peggy’s Corner: The Art of Staging.
 Her instructions are spot-on, and she’s also lovely to watch.
 Here it is if you want to take a look:

-Practice staging homes.
-Work on rooms in your home or your sister’s house or anywhere that there are rooms you can use for staging.
 Take before and after photos.
 Make sure you have a variety of rooms so you have some kitchen, bathroom, living room, outdoor, and bedroom photos to show.
 It’s OK if you don’t have an example of each type of room when starting out, but try to have a variety.

 Keep working on this stage until you have at least four or five sets of before and after photos that look professional.
 Compare them honestly to photos on other stagers’ websites and see how you measure up.
 It may be hard to assess your own skill level so feel free to ask a friend or family member to take a look.